CERT/CC

 version version-number

 The version command declares that this configuration file conforms to a given version of the configuration file format.
 If the tools do not support this version of the configuration file, they will report an error.
-Currently, only version 1 of the format is defined.
+Currently, versions 1 and 2 of the format is defined, where version 2 indicates that sensor descriptions are present.

 It is a recommended practice to include the version number at the beginning of all configuration files for compatibility with future versions.